LaPingvino/fractal/README.md

 ## Installation instructions

+Flatpak is the recommended installation method.
+For installing any of our Flatpaks, you need to make sure your system is [set up with the Flathub remote](https://flathub.org/setup).

+All of our Flatpaks can be installed in parallel, offering you the opportunity to try out the development version while keeping the stable release around for daily use.

 ### Stable version

 The current stable version is 5 (released November 24th 2023).

-Flatpak is the recommended installation method.
-Until our next iteration is ready, you can get the official Fractal Flatpak from Flathub.
+You can get the official Fractal Flatpak from Flathub.

 <a href="https://flathub.org/apps/details/org.gnome.Fractal">
 <img